Connie Smith: Musical styles and vocal ability

-Legacy
+Legacy and honors

-Smith is considered by many critics and historians to be one of country music's most celebrated and respected artists.
+Smith is considered by many critics and historians to be one of country music's more celebrated and respected artists.
 In his review of Smith's 1996 compilation The Essential Connie Smith, Jurek explained why Smith's vocals are usually compared to Cline's, "Connie Smith is perhaps the only female singer in the history of country music who can truly claim to be the heiress to Patsy Cline's throne.
 It's not that there aren't many amazing vocalists in the field, and plenty of legends among them.
 But in terms of the pure gift of interpretation of taking virtually any song and making it a country song of class and distinction, Smith is it."

-Writers and journalists have also cited Smith as an integral piece of country music history.
+Writers and journalists have also cited Smith as an integral piece of country-music history.
 Mary A. Bufwack and Robert K. Oermann categorized her as one of country's "heroines of heartbreak", due to her emotional vocal delivery.
-Bufwack and Oermann further stated that along with Tammy Wynette, Smith was among the genre's "most towering country voices of the 1960s and 1970s" who "sang from the depths of despair" and "spoke for conservative Middle America in both music and life."
+Bufwack and Oermann further stated that along with Tammy Wynette, Smith was among the genre's "most towering country voices of the 1960s and 1970s", who "sang from the depths of despair" and "spoke for conservative Middle America in both music and life."

-Many artists in the country music industry have cited Smith as a significant musical influence or one of their favorite musical artists.
+Many artists in the country-music industry have cited Smith as a significant musical influence or one of their favorite musical artists.
 George Jones cited Smith as his favorite female singer in his 1995 autobiography.
-Elvis Presley had many of Smith's albums in his record collection at his Graceland home and intended on recording Smith's version of "The Wonders You Perform", but never got around to doing so.
+Elvis Presley had many of Smith's albums in his record collection at his Graceland home and intended to record Smith's version of "The Wonders You Perform", but never got around to doing so.
 In a discussion with country songwriter Fred Foster, Dolly Parton famously said, "You know, there's really only three female singers in the world: Barbra Streisand, Linda Ronstadt, and Connie Smith.
 The rest of us are only pretending."